 (5) "Eligible Small Business" means any individual, firm, partnership, limited liability company, association, or corporation, or any combination thereof operating a business having all of the following characteristics:

 (a) Principal place of business in the state;

 (b) Maintains offices or operating facilities in the state;

-(5) "Financial Difficulty" shall mean the necessity to comply with air pollution regulations, including the Clean Air Act Amendments.
+(6) "Financial Difficulty" shall mean having financial difficulty with complying with air pollution regulations, including the Clean Air Act , as determined by the ombudsperson.

-(C) Each eligible small business seeking financial assistance from the ombudsman under the air quality grant assistance program shall:
+(C) Each eligible small business seeking financial assistance from the ombudsperson under the air quality assistance program shall:

-(1) Apply for financial assistance under the air quality grant assistance program through submission of a grant application which, upon award of the grant by the ombudsman, shall become part of the grant agreement between the ombudsman and the eligible small business.
-Each grant agreement entered into by the eligible small business shall include those requirements necessary to carry out the purposes of the air quality grant assistance program and shall include provisions for the payment of eligible costs.
+(1) Apply for financial assistance under the air quality assistance program through submission of application forms which, upon approval by the authority, shall become part of the agreements between the authority and the eligible small business.
+Each agreement entered into by the eligible small business shall include those requirements necessary to carry out the purposes of the air quality grant assistance program and shall include provisions for the payment of eligible costs.

 (2) Certify that: